 Book for Granddaughters

-Unable to rekindle a relationship his her two children, Alliluyeva decides to leave Moscow for Georgia where she both welcomed as a symbol of their national pride, and also as the one who betrayed Stalin’s vision.
-Finding no inner peace Alliluyeva begins her struggle to return back to the United States, where she encounters endless difficulties.
+Unable to rekindle a relationship with her two adult children from previous marriages, Alliluyeva decides to leave Moscow for Georgia, where she receives a conflicted welcome as a symbol of their national pride, and also as the one who betrayed Stalin’s vision.
+Finding no inner peace, Alliluyeva begins her struggle to return back to the United States.